Danell Boyles TeNyenhuis Black

 I began writing after my late husband's death in 2016.
 I created a blog, My Life After Patrick to write about my experience and how I was moving forward.
-In the four years since then I have finished my Masters in Counseling and remarried.
+In the five years since then I have finished my Masters in Counseling and remarried.